-His Majesty Charles III ascended the throne in September 2022 and will be crowned in May 2023.
+His Majesty Charles III ascended the throne in September 2022 and was crowned on the 6th of May 2023.
 He is the eldest son of Her Late Majesty Queen Elizabeth II.
 As King he is Sovereign of Australia and all government, justice and national defence is carried out in his name.
 An oath of allegiance to the King is a fundamental criterion of membership in the Australian body politic.
 He stands above all political matters.
 Although the King is usually resident in the UK, his presence wherever it may be, ensures that the machinations of overbearing politicians are ultimately kept in check as he remains the ultimate check on procedural correctness.

 The King, known as the Sovereign, is represented throughout Australia by the Governor-General (see separate section) who is appointed by him on the advice of his Prime Minister and in each state he is represented by a Governor who is again appointed by him on the advice of his State Premier.
 All Governors and Governors-General are Australian citizens.
 Whilst in office the Governor-General is in effect the head of state and performs all national regal functions in the absence of the monarch.
 The King is kept abreast of affairs by his Governor-General.
 Only the King can remove a Governor or Governor-General from their post.